Magneto-optical transport in type-II Weyl semimetals in the presence of orbital magnetic moment: Linear response of tilted WSMs

 Substituting Eq.(\ref{disf}) with $ \textbf{B} $ terms up to first order into the first term of Eq.(\ref{cur_den}), we get conductivities components

 where \begin{widetext}

 \end{widetext}

 We can easily check from Eqs.(\ref{cond_B}) and (\ref{condcomp}) that $\sigma_{ab}^{(B)}(\omega)=\sigma_{ba}^{(B)}(\omega)$.
 The system possesses the time-reversal symmetry without tilt term and therefore conductivities will vanish \cite{gao2022suppression, morimoto2016semiclassical}.
 However, the time-reversal symmetry is broken for a finite value of tilt $t_s\neq0$.
-The first term and the second term in Eq. (\ref{cond_B}) is related to the Berry curvature $\Omega$ and the orbital magnetic moment respectively and has been studued in details for isotropic WSMs \cite{gao2022suppression}.
-In the following, the detailed analysis of Eq. (\ref{cond_B}) is given by considering the magnetic field $\textbf{B}$ perpendicular and parallel to the tilt direction $t_s$.\\
+The first term and the second term in Eq.(\ref{cond_linearB}) is related to the Berry curvature $\Omega_{\bm k}^s$ and the orbital magnetic moment $m_{\bm k}^s$ respectively and has been studied in details for type-I WSMs \cite{gao2022suppression}.
+In the following, the detailed analysis of Eqs. (\ref{cond_B}) and (\ref{condcomp}) are given by considering the magnetic field $\textbf{B}$ perpendicular and parallel to the tilt direction $t_s$.\\